aimacode/aima-java/aima-core/README.md

 To solve a problem with (non CSP) Search you can follow this steps:
 * Choose or implement a class to represent states and another to represent actions for navigation within the state space.
-Often, String/Integer and `DynamicAction` will do.
-For the NQueens problem, `aima.core.environment.nqueens.NQueensBoard` and `aima.core.environment.nqueens.QueenAction` are suitable.
+Often, `String`/ `Integer` and `DynamicAction` will do.
+For the N-Queens-Problem, `aima.core.environment.nqueens.NQueensBoard` and `aima.core.environment.nqueens.QueenAction` are suitable.
+Most of the framework classes are generic.
+Their type parameters S and A should always be bound to the classes chosen in this step.
-* Provide the functions needed to define a problem.
+* Provide the functions needed to define the problem.
 Methods can be used as well as nested classes or lambda expressions.
   Class `aima.core.environment.nqueens.NQueensFunctions` contains some example implementations, e.g.